elahe-dastan/simplesurance-assignment/README.md

 Writing into a file using the current solution is easy.
 We write the array using JSON format into a file which is named `state.json` by default.
-Then read the file in the start phase and if there was any error we fallback to use any empty state.
+Then read the file in the start phase and if there was any error we fall back to use an empty state.

 About how often we want to write to this file we should answer to these question: "How important is consistency?" and "How important is availability?"
-If consistency is so important to use we may choose to write to file by each and every request but since writing to a file is so time-consuming, we start another goroutine which writes ot the file periodically (period is configurable) by locking the array which seems more configurable and have better performance.
+If consistency is so important in this case we may choose to write to the file by each and every request but since writing to a file is so time-consuming and may affect availability under high load, instead I started another goroutine which writes to the file periodically (period is configurable), this approach has better performance.